nici142/internship/laborjournal.md

 task: other way to visualize dois with networkx, changing DOI_JSON_networkx.py file

 ### 2019-04-16
-task: download data from wikidta and visualize it with networkx
+task: download data from wikidata and visualize it with networkx